Sign-in to Account

 While it’s established that clothes moths can cause holes in clothes, this nuisance extends to other items in your home as well.
 Wool sweaters, silk dresses, leather jackets, and even fur throws can fall victim to these hungry larvae.
 Not all moths eat clothes, but those that do can create significant damage.
 Preventing moth holes in clothes and other materials involves keeping your wardrobe and storage areas clean and using moth deterrents like cedar wood or lavender sachets.
 Remember, moths are less attracted to well-maintained and frequently used items, so regular use and proper maintenance of your clothes can also help keep these pests at bay.
 If you’re dealing with a persistent problem, moth proofing with professional-grade products or consulting a pest control expert can provide long-term solutions to protect your valuable garments and fabrics.

 Unfortunately, when you are trying to get rid of clothes moths yourself, it’s hard to be successful on the first try.
-If you find yourself with a clothes moth situation, your best bet is to call a pest control expert such as Aptive Environmental.
+If you find yourself with a clothes moth situation, your best bet is to call a pest control expert such as Aptive Pest Control.
 An Aptive pest specialist will be able to identify vulnerable materials and problem areas in your home, and can determine the most effective treatment option based on your needs.

 Curated articles for you, from our pest experts.